… before I cut my throat,

-Contrast these witless burblings with the writing of letters: ephemeral, hand-written and designed to be shared with just one other person.
+Contrast these witless burblings with the writing of letters: ephemeral, hand-written and intended for just one other person.
 The first entry in my new diary, which I began some time in 2009 and add to from time to time, has this to say on the subject:

-The most striking thing about the spider-in-the-bath story to me now is that my mother thought a post-it note an appropriate response to the domestic crisis that a spider in the bath constitutes (why didn’t she simply remove the spider and say no more about it?).
+The most striking thing about the spider-in-the-bath story to me now is that my mother thought a post-it note an appropriate response to this domestic crisis.
+Why didn’t she simply remove the spider and say no more about it?
 And yet I also like the idea of notes appearing around the house, from one family member to another (possibly in imitation of William Carlos Williams and his well-rehearsed fruit-based verse, possibly not), drawing attention to various small emergencies or points of interest.
 This has a wistfulness to it that I don’t think any other form of communication can match.

 I also really wondered at the general tone of the people that write in such fora.
 For example, Brain of Roanoke, VA, reassured concerned spider-botherers by saying “Dont [sic] worry, I am sure you have had things a lot dirtier [than that] in your mouth before.”
 I resent your tone, Brian.